MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ~~~haskell
 Under Review | Accepted | Rejected
 ~~~

-` Status + Boolean ` // Example: A Status type united with a Boolean type
+Example: A Status type united with a Boolean type

+`Status + Boolean`

 This is a **Sum** because the number of items in the resulting type is the sum of the number of items in each subtype.